 Tiffany serves as Senior Counsel with BAL and leads the Washington, D.C. office.
-Tiffany joined BAL after nearly nine years with the U.S. State Department in the Bureau of Consular Affairs and as a senior adviser to the Chief Legal Adviser for immigration affairs.
+She is a member of BAL's Government Strategies team and Sports and Entertainment group.
+Tiffany joined BAL after nearly a decade with the U.S. Department of State in the Bureau of Consular Affairs and as a senior adviser to the Chief Legal Adviser for immigration affairs.